 - Install software updates regularly.

-All in all, it’s your responsibility as a user to develop a good browsing habits.
+All in all, it’s your responsibility as a user to develop good browsing habits.

-However, there are also user-friendly tools that you can use to help avoid victim to a keylogger attack.
+However, there are also user-friendly tools that you can use to help avoid becoming a victim of a keylogger attack.

 Tools To Prevent a Keylogger Attack